dshreddy/FileCloner/SPECS.md

 #### **1.1 Purpose**
 This document outlines the specifications for a .NET Windows desktop application designed to:
-- Detect online users within a network.
+- Send a broadcast message from a server
 - Request and manage access to files within a specified folder on other users' systems.
 - Perform version control operations on files based on the latest timestamps.
 - Provide a user interface for selective file synchronization based on version control criteria.

 #### **1.2 Scope**
-The application will allow users to see who else is online, request access to specific folders on those systems, and synchronize files across systems based on version control rules.
+The application will allow users to request access to specific folders on other users systems, and synchronize files across systems based on version control rules.
 The scope includes:
-- Online user detection.
 - Folder access requests.
 - Version control comparison and operations.
 - User interface for file selection and synchronization.